adarshukla3005/ai-restaurant-assistant/README.md

   - "What are some vegetarian restaurants in Mumbai?"
   - "Tell me about the menu at Bombay Taco Co."
   - "What's the price range at KFC?"
-  - "Recommend some good pizza places"
+  - "Recommend some good pizza places with budget non-veg options"

 - **General Queries**:
   - "What's the weather like today?"